Take a look at some of our favourite numbers

 The "Little Krakowiak" is commonly performed by the youngest members of Mazury.

 The Polonaise, a grand walking dance which gained great popularity not only in the Polish-Lithuanian Commonwealth, but also in the courts of Europe.
 Performed in the costumes of the Polish nobility of the 18th/19th century.
 Choreography by Włodek Lesiecki.

 A romantic dance from western Poland.
 The Kujawiak is one of the five national dances of Poland and was used as a theme for several of Chopin's works.
 Choreography by Jan Ciepliński.

-Mazury have long performed two examples of a Mazurka both requiring engery and stamina that belies the impressive grace of which they are performed.
+Mazury have long performed two Mazurkas, both requiring energy and stamina that belies the impressive grace with which they are performed.